What is Data Extraction?

 What to keep in mind when preparing for data extraction during data ETL

 - Impact on the source : Retrieving information from the source may impact the source system/database.
 The system may slow down and frustrate other users accessing it at the time.
 This should be thought of when planning for data extraction.
 The performance of the source system shouldn’t be compromised.
 You should opt for a data extraction approach that has minimal impact on the source.
-How to Manage Data Quality
+Database Replication Made Easy – 6 Powerful Tools

 - Volume : Data extraction involves ingesting large volumes of data which the process should be able to handle efficiently.
 Analyze the source volume and plan accordingly.
 Data extraction of large volumes calls for a multi-threaded approach and might also need virtual grouping/partitioning of data into smaller chunks or slices for faster data ingestion.